 Students and faculty can access The Chicago School Dissertation Manual here.
 All doctoral students who begin their dissertation research are to use the manual to guide their work.
 The Chicago School Dissertation Manual provides an overview of TCSPP's model of education and associated institutional values and learning goals, a description of the Dissertation Requirements and Dissertation Process Guidelines, and additional resources to support students' needs.
 Your Program's Dissertation Guidelines address unique requirements of the individual programs.
-Students completing master’s level theses are to consult their program for the thesis manual.
+Students completing master’s level theses are to consult their academic program for the thesis manual.

 Required Dissertation Related Forms

 Administrative forms can be found below.
 As students complete certain milestones in the dissertation process, the corresponding program requires students to demonstrate progress through timely submission of all mandatory administrative forms to the Department manager or Dissertation Designee, which is an appointed person within the department.
 Contact the specific department for further information on the Dissertation Designee or click here.
-Refer to the steps below and The Chicago School of Professional Psychology Dissertation Manual, and check Your Program Guidelines for specific requirements.
+Refer to the following steps and The Chicago School of Professional Psychology Dissertation Manual, and check Your Program Guidelines for specific requirements.

 1. Form A – Dissertation Committee Request

 The purpose of Form A is to formally document the Chair and Reader(s) comprising the committee.

 Students and Chairs complete Form B at the beginning of each term.
 The form reflects the plan for dissertation progress during a given term, and goals must be the result of mutual agreement between students and Chairs.

 3. Form C – Proposal Review